About the Permitted Facilities Map

 The Permitted Facilities Map shows all of the facilities permitted and regulated by the District; these facilities are also known as stationary sources.
 The District’s permit jurisdiction area encompasses:

-In addition to the facilities, which are organized by type, the map shows District offices and air monitoring stations, and schools within Santa Barbara County.
+In addition to the facilities, which are organized by type, the map shows the current Air Quality Index (AQI) reading for each of our permanent monitoring stations.

 Using the Map

-The default view of the map shows all of Santa Barbara County, with its boundaries outlined in red, and all of the stationary sources (including the offshore oil platforms and facilities on the Channel Islands) appearing, as noted by the checked box label Permitted Facilities on the left-hand menu.
+The default view of the map shows all of Santa Barbara County, with its boundaries outlined, and all of the stationary sources (including the offshore oil platforms and facilities on the Channel Islands).
 Each type of facility is noted by a distinct icon.
-To view individual facility types, un-check that box and check the box(es) of the preferred facility type(s).
-You can also check the boxes marked District Offices, Monitoring Sites, and Schools to see those locations in relation to facilities.
-You can zoom in and out of the map using your computer mouse.
+To view individual facility types, select the “layers” button and check the box(es) of the preferred facility type(s).
+You can zoom in and out of the map using the scroll wheel of your computer mouse, touchscreen, or the + and – boxes on the upper left.

 FAQs